To get married, all you need is yourself, a willing partner, someone who can marry you (like us!), witnesses and a BC marriage licence. That’s it!

 Changing Your Last Name

-If you’re interested in changing your last name following your wedding, check out this site for some more information about how the process works in British Columbia.
+If you’re interested in changing your last name following your wedding, check out this site for some more information about how the process works in British Columbia and this blog post that outlines everything you need to know about changing your name in BC!

 Any Other Questions?

-If you have any other questions about your specific circumstances or the marriage licence/certificate process, please contact the following:
+If you have any other questions about your specific circumstances or the BC marriage licence and certificate process, please contact the following:

 British Columbia: http://www2.gov.bc.ca/gov/content/life-events/marriages